BasharAlwarad/Software_Engineering_course/31_polymorphism/README.md

 ### Sealed Classes and Methods

-- **When:** Use when you want to prevent further inheritance or overriding.
+- Use when you want to prevent further inheritance or overriding.
-- **Why:** Ensures the class or method cannot be changed by further derived classes, which can improve security and performance.
+- Ensures the class or method cannot be changed by further derived classes, which can improve security and performance.
 - **How:** Use the `sealed` keyword.

 ```csharp